 Coming soon – Summer, 2018.

 CINEMAFANTASTIQUE is an annual international genre film festival in Vancouver, BC.
 We focus on independent films of the fantastique from all over the world!
 The wilder the better!
 We have always operated as a non-profit organization; and have programmed over 75 shorts and 45 feature films from independent genre film artists from all over the world, including Italy, France, Australia, Russia, Norway, Columbia, U.S.A, England, Spain, Mexico, and Canada!
-Over the past two years some of our generous and amazing guests have included Ryan LaPlante (Holy Hell), Benjamin and Rachel Moody (Last Girl Standing), Jimmie Gonzalez (The Red Man) Luchagore Productions (El Gigante, Bestia), Richard and Samantha Lukacs (Hell Haunt), Drew Marvick (Pool Part Massacre), Ariel Hansen (Ready to Burst), Jono Freedrix (Bloody Mary, Bun in the Oven), Nadine L’Esperance (Out of My Skin), and Lloyd Kaufman from the world-famous Troma Entertainment!
+Since 2015, some of our generous and amazing guests have included Ryan LaPlante (Holy Hell), Benjamin and Rachel Moody (Last Girl Standing), Jimmie Gonzalez (The Red Man) Luchagore Productions (El Gigante, Bestia), Richard and Samantha Lukacs (Hell Haunt), Drew Marvick (Pool Part Massacre), Ariel Hansen (Ready to Burst), Jono Freedrix (Bloody Mary, Bun in the Oven), Nadine L’Esperance (Out of My Skin), and Lloyd Kaufman from the world-famous Troma Entertainment!
 (Return to Return to Nuke ‘Em High aka Vol. 2).
 In addition, CINEMAFANTASTIQUE has also partnered with like-minded community sponsors including Vancouver Women in Film and Television (VWIFT), the Vancouver Queer Film Festival (VQFF), the Vancouver International Film Festival (VIFF), and the Vancouver Short Film Festival (VSFF).

 In 2017, Cinemafantastique’s organizers Vince D’Amato and Nicole D’Amato launched an international genre film distribution company, DARKSIDE RELEASING, which in now synchronized with the annual CINEMAFANTASTIQUE INTERNATIONAL GENRE FILM FEST — any film submitted through the Film Freeway platform here can also be considered for international marketing and sales.
 This has also brought the attention of other digital-platform distributors to the Cinemafantastique screenings in 2017.